News

 The annual Vincent Lingiari Memorial Lecture commemorates the historic Wave Hill Station walk-off led by Gurindji leader Vincent Lingiari in 1966.
 This was a catalyst for recognising traditional land rights and inspired national change for equal wages and conditions for First Nations workers.

-For over 60 years Mr Thompson has been a household name in Australian and international cinema, staring in several roles including the Man from Snowy River, the Magic Pudding, Australia, and the Great Gatsby.
+For over 60 years Mr Thompson has been a household name in Australian and international cinema, starring in several roles including the Man from Snowy River, the Magic Pudding, Australia, and the Great Gatsby.

 Mr Thompson is also the co-founder and figurehead of the Jack Thompson Foundation, an organisation that is addressing unemployment and housing shortages in First Nations communities by teaching the communities how to build their own homes from materials available on-Country.